bendory/wordler/README.md

 Play and solve wordle!

 ## WordList
 WordList is just a list of words.

 By default, it loads the dictionary from `/usr/share/dict/words`, but var `wordler.Loader` can be changed to load any wordlist.

+`wordlist.OptimalGuess()` contains the exciting heuristic to choose the best next guess.

 ## Solver
 Solver will solve your wordle for you!

 The interactive solver can be used to solve any wordle; args allow changing word length.
 It always plays using the "hard" rules.

 ## Puzzler
 Puzzler will run a wordle for you; solve it yourself.

 Args allow changing word length, number of guesses, and more.

 ## Main
-`wordler/main` connects a Solver to a Puzzler and runs simulated worlde interactions; it's helpful for gathering statistics on solution success rate.
+`wordler/main` connects a Solver to a Puzzler and runs simulated wordle interactions; it's helpful for gathering statistics on solution success rate.

 ## Simulator
-Simulator is for testing; it confirms that Solver and Puzzler score guesses and use them for solving with a reciprocal approach.
+Simulator is for testing.
+It confirms that Solver and Puzzler score guesses and use them for solving with a reciprocal approach.

 ## Statistics

-All stats are based on 1000 6-guess iterations on 5-letter worldles.
+All stats are based on 1000 6-guess iterations on 5-letter wordles.

 * Random guesses:
 	* 91.5% success rate